2020 DATE & EVENT SCHEDULE

 2200 Registration closes

-Please allow a minimum of 1 hour to complete registration, kit check and walk to the start.
+Please allow 1 hour to complete registration and kit check

 Saturday Night / Sunday Morning Event in progress